OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/2022/20220422-weekly-report.md

 ### YouTube Channel

-If you have not already subscribed to the channel, pleaase do.
+If you have not already subscribed to the channel, please do.

 https://www.youtube.com/c/OpenResearchInstituteInc